flashnuke/BinanceExtensionCPP/README.md

 This library is an extension for the API of Binance.
 It is designed for writing trading algorithms on Binance.
 <br />The design is delibaretly attempting to reduce execution time during runtime, by using methods such as CRTP and the `Params` object; no virtual classes/methods are used in this library.
-<br /> More performance boosting features are planned to be added in the future.
-One of them is `constexpr` for string concatenation after the release of C++20.

 # Dependencies

 1. [JsonCPP](https://github.com/open-source-parsers/jsoncpp) (latest version tested: **jsoncpp 1.9.3**)